-The quickest way to add voice surveillance adapt an existing technology.
-The standard of opensource audio analytics software is high, but our testing revealed that even the best on the market were insufficiently accurate for the noisy, domain-specific voice data that is common among our banking customers.
+The quickest way to add voice surveillance would be to adapt an existing technology.
+The standard of opensource audio analytics software is high, but our evaluation revealed that even the best on the market were insufficiently accurate for the noisy, domain-specific voice data that is common among our banking customers.
 The only way forward was to develop proprietary software.

-Without getting into the technical details (which you can read about here), our approach leveraged our experience in compliance and the knowledge of our banking partners.
+Without getting into the technical details (which you can read about here), our approach leveraged our experience in ecomms surveillance and the knowledge of our banking partners.
 We built acoustic analytics models trained using relevant financial domain audio data, with additional model customization carried out for each new deployment.

 Over years of work with banks, and through regulatory audits, we have proven that communications analyzed in context is vital for reducing false positives and building an accurate picture of risk.
 Applying this contextual methodology consistently across voice and text data has enabled us to package an integrated communications surveillance solution.
-This gives confidence that voice analytics can hit the regulatory targets set for text, as well as giving compliance analysts a single workflow that avoids information silos and allows surveillance to be expanded to enterprise-scale populations with the same staffing.
+This gives confidence that voice analytics can hit the regulatory targets set for text, as well as giving compliance analysts a single workflow that avoids information silos and allows surveillance to be expanded to enterprise-scale populations.

 Where voice surveillance is heading